- National Criminal Record Check

 In addition, Jim also performs very often in the local area and one time I was fortunate enough to see him perform in his band.
 His guitar solo gave me chills in my spine.
 This might seem off-topic, but it's not, because the reason I bring it up is because I was inspired to want to play more often and learn more because I see my guitar teacher rocking the stage and who doesn't want to do that, and also if you're going to pay for something, don't you want to make sure you're getting the best product out there?
 Jim is a true professional and boy can he play.
 Please excuse the run-on sentence.

 I'm leaving this review because I'm moving and I just had my last lesson with Jim and the money I invested was money well spent.

-· Classical Guitar ·
+· Classical Guitar · An awesome teacher

 I have been learning acoustic and classical guitar from James for more than 2 years now.
 His technique of teaching, the motivation, tips and videos he provides are simply exceptional.
 I would surely recommend him for anyone interested.